The decades-long rise of esports

 To kick off the 2018-19 academic year, the School of Communications hosted a faculty and staff advance meeting that took a deep dive into esports and the industry’s tremendous growth and untapped potential.
 To help facilitate the conversation, the school welcomed Craig Levine (pictured), Co-CEO of ESL Gaming, to campus to give an introduction to gaming.
 Later that day the school also Skyped with Patrick Wixted, senior vice president of client services director of Ketchum Sports, about the esports industry.

-In fall 2019, the Sport Management Society expanded on the school’s gaming conversation, hosting a discussion with Marc Williams, managing partner of Williams Communications, and Marc Appleton, CEO of HOME: The Baseball Experience and former CEO of the Society for American Baseball Research (SABR).
+In 2019, the Sport Management Society expanded on the school’s gaming conversation, hosting a discussion with Marc Williams, managing partner of Williams Communications, and Marc Appleton, CEO of HOME: The Baseball Experience and former CEO of the Society for American Baseball Research (SABR).
 Williams is in partnership with the U.S. Department of Education to identify esports programming and funding for Historically Black Colleges and Universities.